nodesource/distributions/README.md

 -------------

-Everything below this line will kept in sync with original NodeSource repository.
+Everything below this line will kept in sync with original NodeSource repository (upstream).

 -------------